 How negative social media can affect your business

-- When two employees of Domino's Pizza posted a spoof video on YouTube showing them making 'unsanitory' pizzas, it was viewed over 1 million times before the firm reacted, causing substantial reputational damage
+- When two employees of Domino's Pizza posted a spoof video on YouTube showing them making 'unsanitary' pizzas, it was viewed over 1 million times before the firm reacted, causing substantial reputational damage

 - When O2 experienced major network problems, negative tweets reached an estimated 1.7 million people

-- Dell estimated that the average online promotor earns them $32 while the average online detractor costs them $57
+- Dell estimated that the average online promotor earns it $32 while the average online detractor costs $57

 12 tips for protecting your online reputation

-- Encourage whistleblowing - encourage everyone to report anything they see online which may be detrimental to your firm.
+- Encourage whistleblowing - encourage everyone to report anything they see online that may harm your firm.

 - Follow the golden rules when engaging with online feedback:

-- Respond quickly - you can address problems and challenge misconceptions fast, preventing situations escalating.
+- Respond quickly - you can address problems and challenge misconceptions quickly, preventing escalating situations.

 - Be proactive - others may be willing to support you in a crisis if you show a genuine commitment to your industry.

-- Use automated tools to monitor online activity - there are different types available depending on what is being tracked, here are some suggestions:
+- Use automated tools to monitor online activity - different types are available depending on what is being tracked.
+Here are some suggestions:

 - Create keyword monitoring - once you've identified what's important, set up notifications with RSS feeds and alerts for your brand and product names.
 Use relevant keywords including company name, website address, products, the names of senior managers, competitors, expressions or phrases - i.e. '<firmname> is rubbish', '<productname> scam/ripoff' and so on) and track all mentions in online conversations.

-- Engage in social listening - tools including iGoogle, NetVibes, Hootsuite, or Rankur allow you to track sentiment across the Internet.
-Social media management tools can integrate your inbound and outbound interactions and analyse sentiment to help you to prioritise negative feedback and react quickly.
+- Engage in social listening - tools including iGoogle, Netvibes, Hootsuite, or Rankur allow you to track sentiment across the Internet.
+Social media management tools can integrate your inbound and outbound interactions and analyse sentiment to help you prioritise negative feedback and react quickly.

 - Decide how best to respond in advance - knee-jerk reactions to online comments are best avoided.
-Try to plan how you'll handle the two main types of negative comment (i.e. complaints and so-called "reputation bombs" - e.g. negative reviews, opinions on hate sites, adverse media coverage) upfront.
+Try to plan how you'll handle the two main types of negative comments (i.e. complaints and so-called "reputation bombs" - e.g. negative reviews, opinions on hate sites, adverse media coverage) up front.

-- Respect the right to freedom of speech - remember that people are entitled to express opinions about your firm, products and brand (under Article 19 of the Universal Declaration of Human Rights) so don't overreact and be too heavy-handed.
-It's all about good judgement but...
+- Respect the right to freedom of speech - remember that people are entitled to express opinions about your firm, products and brand (under Article 19 of the Universal Declaration of Human Rights), so don't overreact and be too heavy-handed.
+It's all about good judgment, but...

 - Know when to fight back - when online content breaks the law, it's time to take a stand.
 So, if someone uses defamatory language, reports false information, or attacks your brand or company unfairly, then it's time to get serious.